PepperDash/epi-videoCodec-ciscoExtended/README.md

 ## License

 Provided under MIT license
+## Overview

+> The Cisco RoomOS plugin provides device control over the Cisco Webex family of video conference codecs with regards
+> to the most commonly used and requested attriute and control types.
+>
+> It implements all available essentials interfaces relevant to a device of this type, including but not limited to
+>  `VideoCodecBase`.
+Interfaces supported can be found by viewing the declaration of the `CiscoCodec` class in `CiscoRoomOsCodec.cs`.
+>
+> Additionally, every component implements `IKeyed` and all devices are added to the `DeviceManager` unpon instantiation.
+>
 ## Cloning Instructions

 After forking this repository into your own GitHub space, you can create a new repository using this one as the template.
 Then you must install the necessary dependencies as indicated below.